8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 5. Mark 0.8 became Mark 4.
 6. Mark 1 became Mark 5.

-(In my defense, I think the Mark 5 portfolio was for when I achieved the FI number.
-But that was just confusing, apparently.)
+(In my defense, the Mark 5 portfolio was for when I achieved the FI number.
+But that wasn't very clear, apparently.)

-I won't move to the Mark 2 targets until I reach the Coast FI 1 value in the portfolio.
+I'll move to the Mark 2 targets once I reach the Coast FI 1 value in the portfolio.
 Right now, we're still planted in the Mark 1 portfolio.
 This examination and improved understanding led me back to some of the tools.

 My goals as of this writing, primarily when it comes to equities: